NullMode/PuTTYExtractor/README.md

 # PuTTY Extractor

-PuTTY Extractor is a simple script that extracts your PuTTY config for SSH and parses it out as ssh connection strings.
+PuTTY Extractor is a simple script that extracts your PuTTY config for SSH & Telnet and parses it out as connection strings for linux/unix/osx command lines.

 I put this together in an evening so it's not feature rich.
 I personally didn't require this tool but thought it might be a nice learning experience.